Ecdosis/Genealogy/README.md

 the docid for each resource, minus the ".json" extension.
 Marriages are identified by the groom's and bride's names written out in full, in lowercase with "_" instead of spaces.
-Persons are identified in the same way but using on the name of the person.
+Persons are identified in the same way but using only the name of the person.
 The names specified in the "children" and "marriages" fields are converted into identifiers and so must match precisely the docids of the resources.
+If there is a name clash then "Jnr" or "Snr" or "{year}" or any string can be appended to the person's name.
+All persons must be unique when converted into identifiers.

-A special docid is created automatically for the genealogy root at {short-id}/root, where {short-id} is the base docid passed to /genealogy/create.
+A special docid is created automatically for the genealogy root at {short-id}/root, where {short-id} is the base docid passed to /genealogy/create. short-ids are limited to two components. i.e. english/conrad/nostromo will be shortened to english/conrad.

 ## Services